Garfield Park Conservatory Free events for kids

 - July: Herbs

 - November: Light

 Check out the Spring Flower show

-The Spring Flower Show opens to the public on February 10 so come and enjoy the warmth and flavors of the tropics.
+The Spring Flower Show opens to the public in February so come and enjoy the warmth and flavors of the tropics.

 About Garfield Park Conservatory